Mini-Meet/product-mastery-blog/src/content/2021-08-12-successfully-apply-for-5-year-roles.md

 [Antonia](https://prod.mba/story/antonia), [Elaine](https://prod.mba/story/elaine) & [Tom](https://prod.mba/story/tom) all show that this process really does work.

 In this article, Part 1, we will cover that first tactic in detail.
+In [Part 2](https://blog.prod.mba/2021-08-19-pt-2-successfully-apply-for-5-year-roles/), we'll then cover the other tactics.

 But first…